icopy-site/awesome/docs/awesome/awesome-honeypots.md

     - [scada-honeynet](http://www.digitalbond.com/blog/2007/07/24/scada-honeynet-article-in-infragard-publication/) - Mimics many of the services from a popular PLC and better helps SCADA researchers understand potential risks of exposed control system devices.

 - Other/random
-    - [Damn Simple Honeypot (https://github.com/paralax/awesome-honeypots/blob/master/DSHP)](https://github.com/naorlivne/dshp) - Honeypot framework with pluggable handlers.
+    - [Damn Simple Honeypot (DSHP)](https://github.com/naorlivne/dshp) - Honeypot framework with pluggable handlers.
     - [NOVA](https://github.com/DataSoft/Nova) - Uses honeypots as detectors, looks like a complete system.
-    - [OpenFlow Honeypot (https://github.com/paralax/awesome-honeypots/blob/master/OFPot)](https://github.com/upa/ofpot) - Redirects traffic for unused IPs to a honeypot, built on POX.
+    - [OpenFlow Honeypot (OFPot)](https://github.com/upa/ofpot) - Redirects traffic for unused IPs to a honeypot, built on POX.
-    - [OpenCanary](https://github.com/thinkst/opencanary) - Modular and decentralised honeypot daemon that runs several canary versions of services that alerts when a service is (https://github.com/paralax/awesome-honeypots/blob/master/ab)used.
+    - [OpenCanary](https://github.com/thinkst/opencanary) - Modular and decentralised honeypot daemon that runs several canary versions of services that alerts when a service is (ab)used.

 - Botnet C2 tools
     - [Hale](https://github.com/pjlantz/Hale) - Botnet command and control monitor.